Pediatric Plastic Surgery

 Craniofacial Conditions

-Craniofacial deformities are complex congenital or acquired conditions that affect the structure and appearance of the head and face.
+Craniofacial differences are complex congenital or acquired conditions that affect the structure and appearance of the head and face.
 Often, multiple specialists — speech therapists, audiologists, psychologists, and geneticists — are required to treat the problems that can arise.

 Craniofacial Surgery